lateralblast/goat/README.md

 - Get system information (e.g. Serial, Model, Logs, etc)
 - Check BIOS version
+- Download BIOS
+- Set hostname and domainname for OOB device
 - Remotely reset device
 - Start MeshCommander in order to do other manage tasks (e.g. configure certificates)
 - Start amtterm for connecting to the AMT SOL (requires non TLS/Digest access to be enabled)